jeremypetrequin/jsMovieclip/README.md

 To simply create it : in Flash or After Effects, export your animation in a PNG sequences, and join it in a sprite with photoshop, GIMP, TexturePacker...

-Then, you need a DOM element, div or what you want :
+Then, you need a DOM element, div or whatever you want :
 ````HTML
 <div id="my-element"></div>
 ````

-After, you need to apply it the width and the height of a frame and the sprite as background :
+After, you need to apply to it the width and the height of a frame and the sprite as background :
 ````CSS
 #my-element {
     width : 200px;